Practical hybrid decoding scheme for parity-encoded spin systems: RELEVANCE AND CONSISTENCY TO THE EARLIER WORK BY ALBASH et al.

-The authors also pointed out that the SLHZ system faces more challenges with single spin updates than the other embedding method, that is, the minor embedding (ME) model \cite{choiMinorembeddingAdiabaticQuantum2008a,choiMinorembeddingAdiabaticQuantum2011a}.
+The authors have also pointed out that the SLHZ system faces more challenges with single spin updates than the other embedding method, i.e., the minor-embedding (ME) model \cite{choiMinorembeddingAdiabaticQuantum2008a,choiMinorembeddingAdiabaticQuantum2011a}.
 We expect that such challenges can be alleviated by introducing the BF decoding.
 Recall that, in the ME and SLHZ models, there is an overhead resulting from the embedding, where the chain of short-range physical interactions simulates the effect of long-range physical interactions.
 A chain consists of local two-body interactions in the ME model, while it consists of local four-body interactions in the SLHZ model.
 On the other hand, the spin update in our BF algorithm relies on numerous weight-3 syndromes, including long-range three-body interactions.
 As shown in Fig.\ref{fig:2}, the column weight $d_{v}$ for the weight-4 syndrome is always less than 4, while that for the weight-3 syndrome depends on the size $K$ of the original logical problem and increases with increasing $K$.
 For $K>6$, the use of the weight-3 syndrome instead of the weight-4 syndrome can make spin updates more efficient since it increases the connectivity between spins.
-This was actually confirmed in the following observation.
-Let us recall that MCMC decoding using the Hamiltonian (\ref{eq:41}) results in the performance curves shown in Fig \ref{fig:6}(c).
-However, when a similar evaluation was performed by replacing the weight-3 syndrome $s_{ijk}^{(3)}(\hat{\boldsymbol{x}})$ with the weight-4 syndrome $s_{ijk}^{(4)}(\hat{\boldsymbol{x}})$, the performance was found to be much worse.
+This has actually been confirmed in the following observation.
+Let us recall that MCMC decoding using the Hamiltonian in Eq.\ref{eq:41} results in the performance curves shown in Fig \ref{fig:6}(c).
+However, when a similar evaluation has been performed by replacing the weight-3 syndrome $s_{ijk}^{(3)}(\hat{\textbf{x}})$ with the weight-4 syndrome $s_{ijk}^{(4)}(\hat{\textbf{x}})$, the performance has been found to be much worse.
 This is quite reasonable, considering that the mixing property of the MCMC depends on connectivity between the spins; the more connectivity each spin has, the better the mixing property should be.
 In other words, embedding is not possible without sacrificing mixing properties.
-Since we calculate BF decoding on a digital computer, we don't have to worry about connectivity issues.
-Therefore, there is no reason to avoid using weight-3 syndromes in the post-readout BF decoding.
-Even if the spin-update of SLHZ system is less efficient, the post-readout BF decoding can vastly recover its unfavorable spin-update properties by using weight-3 syndromes.
+Since we calculate BF decoding on a digital computer, we do not have to worry about connectivity issues.
+Therefore, there is no reason to avoid using weight-3 syndromes in the postreadout BF decoding.
+Even if the spin-update of the SLHZ system is less efficient, the postreadout BF decoding can vastly recover its unfavorable spin-update properties by using weight-3 syndromes.